We learn at a young age about sock-eating dryers, one of the greatest mysteries of life.

-Dad’s brand new set of uppers were permanently lost six months after he went into a memory care facility in July 2013.
-They had been lost about half a dozen times prior to that too, but I always found them, sometimes spending an hour or longer in his room conducting my own personal shakedown.
+Dad’s brand-new set of uppers was lost six months after he went into a memory care facility in July 2013.
+They had been lost about half a dozen times prior to that too.
+But I always found them.
+Sometimes spending an hour or longer in his room.
+Conducting my own personal shakedown.

 I ended up bringing dad’s old set of false teeth to the facility more than a year ago, and dad began using those.
 But that was a bad idea.
 Dad got new teeth for a reason – the old ones didn’t fit correctly.

-Long story short, about a week after dad’s facility trespassed me May 7 (you can read all about that here) I learned the teeth had gone missing again.
-Time and again, the many workers who kept me in the loop while I was locked out explained that dad’s teeth appeared to be gone for good.
+Long story short, I learned the teeth had gone missing again.
+Time and again, the many workers who kept me in the loop explained that dad’s teeth appeared to be gone for good.